wastedy/HealthApp/README.md

 # HealthApp
-An app to provide and receive health assistant at home
+An app to people provide and receive health assistant at home